 7. Hindrance of Intellectual Development

-The doctors' chief objection to television is that it stunts intellectual growth.
+On the basis of compelling evidence, the American Academy of Pediatricians reached the conclusion back in 2001 that too much video stimulation is harmful to children.
+The guidelines these doctors issued were far more restrictive than anyone outside the profession would have predicted.
+They said that children under two years of age should not watch any video (including television, videotapes, computer games, internet, DVDs), and that older children and teens should watch no more than one to two hours of quality video per day.
+The doctors' chief objection to television is that it stunts intellectual growth (1).
 A close connection between TV-viewing and academic performance has seemed probable ever since SAT scores dropped sharply in the late 60s and throughout the 70s.
 The students taking the SAT in those years were the first whose preschool lives had included television.
 In recent years, studies explicitly probing the relationship between TV-viewing and academic performance have found a substantial negative correlation (2).
 One recent study found that TV-viewing during childhood is a predictor of education attained by age 26, with more viewing associated with less education (3).

 Television so radically restructures a child's experience that it probably undermines learning from many different directions.
 We will list six distinct threats that it poses to a child's intellectual growth.

 1. Television steals time from educationally profitable activities.
 The activities that suffer decline while TV-viewing increases include homework, creative play, and recreational reading (4).
 It is fair to suppose that such activities outside school support both learning and performance within school.